 What is the OWASP API Security Top 10?

 The Open Web Application Security Project (OWASP) is a non-profit organization whose goal is to promote web application security.
-OWASP offers many free resources to anyone who wants to build a secure web application.
+OWASP offers many free resources for building a more secure web application.

-2. Broken User Authentication: If authentication is implemented incorrectly, attackers may be able to impersonate API users, enabling them to access confidential data.
+2. Broken authentication: If authentication is implemented incorrectly, attackers could impersonate API users and gain access to confidential data.

-To read about these 10 security risks in more depth, see OWASP's official page.
+10. To learn more about these 10 security risks, see OWASP's official page.

-How does Cloudflare API Shield help combat these 10 security risks?
+How does Cloudflare help address API security risks?